 - 1. Earn a "C" or higher in each radiologic technology course and each required math and science course. - 2.
 Maintain a minimum GPA of 2.0 each term of enrollment in the program. - 3.
-Maintain professional conduct as outlined in the Radiologic Technology Student Policy Manual.

-4. Enroll in all required general education courses during (or before) the semester listed in the curriculum outline.
+Maintain professional conduct as outlined in the Radiologic Technology Student Policy Manual. - Enroll in all required general education courses during (or before) the semester listed in the curriculum outline. - 5.
+Submit annual TB skin test results to the Health Sciences/Nursing office in the Warf Building, room 109.